ethansafai/sorting-algorithms-visualizer/README.md

 A visualizer for the selection sort, quick sort, merge sort, and bubble sort algorithms built with HTML + CSS + JavaScript.
 Also includes an explanations page with source code images.
-Video demo of the sorting algorthims visualizer: https://youtu.be/JndTgK_P1nY
+Video demo of the sorting algorithms visualizer: https://youtu.be/JndTgK_P1nY